RIG IT YOUR WAY !

 Choose Your Girth / Cinch

 Toowoomba Saddlery saddles are compatible with a range of western and stock style girths.
 In western disciplines, the girth is referred to as a cinch.
-Attach tack such as breastplates and flank girths to the girth’s small centre dees.
+You can attach tack such as breastplates and flank girths to the girth’s small centre dees.
 Some girths also feature keepers or pockets to store excess strap length.

 Our halfbreed saddles require smaller girth sizes and longer girth straps than English style saddles, to give the rider’s leg more freedom without the buckles adding bulk under the fender.